 - 67 percent of respondents said they would be very or somewhat concerned about neglect

 - 61 percent have a fear of physical harassment

 - 61 percent wondered whether they would be refused access to services or face limited access

 - 52 percent thought they might not be able to be out or would be forced to hide or deny their identity.

-Unfortunately, the survey results highlight the ongoing concerns of members of the LGBT community and the continued importance of thorough estate planning.
+Unfortunately, the survey results highlight the ongoing concerns of members of the LGBTQ community and the continued importance of thorough estate planning.